ekomsSavior/Green_plasma_ctf/README.md

 # GREEN PLASMA CTF — COMPLETE EXPLOIT CHAIN

+**STATUS:** Symlink primitive confirmed working on Windows 10/11.
+Token stealing shellcode works fully on Windows 10 1903.
+Windows 11 24H2 triggers callback but shellcode fails.
+Research ongoing.

-This repository contains a fully functional proof of concept for the GreenPlasma privilege escalation chain.
-The original skeleton released by Nightmare-Eclipse deliberately withheld the code required to achieve a SYSTEM shell, presenting a challenge for CTF participants.
-This PoC completes that challenge.
+This repository contains a proof of concept for the GreenPlasma privilege escalation chain.
+The original skeleton released by Nightmare-Eclipse deliberately withheld the code required to achieve a SYSTEM shell.
+This PoC completes that chain for Windows 10 and is actively being refined for Windows 11.

 The exploit combines an object manager symlink redirection in the Windows CTF protocol (CVE-2022-37962) with token stealing shellcode to elevate an unprivileged user to NT AUTHORITY\SYSTEM.